 Marguerite Ryan AM

-For many years I worked as a Development Officer and was involved in health and education fund-raising in Kenya and Tanzania on behalf The Christian Brothers.
+For many years I worked as CEO of the Christian Brothers Foundation and a consultant in marketing and fundraising for Eastern Palliative Care and the Irish Australian Chamber of Commerce.
 Prior to 2004, Kibera was a place I visited many times, and I continued to give personal money to help the children following my retirement.
-But I knew I wanted to do more, and when Brother Frank Chappell suggested that perhaps we could, I enlisted the help of Mary Campbell and we held our first fund raising function.
+But I knew I wanted to do more, and when Brother Frank Chappell suggested that perhaps we could, I enlisted the help of many friends who responded with great generosity, and we held our first fundraising function.
 We continued, and the charity – Women for Women in Africa – was born.

 As Chair I’m heavily involved with fund raising aspects, as well as being responsible for the direction and growth of the organisation.
 I’m jointly responsible with how our funds are allocated and spent, as well as being the primary link between Australia and Africa for the charity.